 5 St Andrew’s Hill regularly runs seminars on how the law is dealing with the issue of forced marriage and FGM.

-Family finances is a niche area of law but the specialist barristers at 5 St Andrew’s Hill (recognised by Chambers & Partners, Legal 500 and our contemporaries and clients alike) are some of the best family finance practitioners at the Bar.
+Family finances is a niche area of law but the specialist barristers at 5 St Andrew’s Hill are some of the best family finance practitioners at the Bar.

 The team can assist in all areas that concern family finance from the straight forward division of marital assets to the complex dissemination of family owned assets on divorce (including overseas dynastic family trusts, family businesses, third party owned assets and international assets).